cosmos/cosmos/whitepaper.md

-A result of this integration would be, for instance, the ability of anyone with a bank account at a participating bank to move dollars from their bank account, which is on the shard, to other accounts on the shard, or to the "Hub", or to another shard entirely.
+A result of this integration would be, for instance, the ability of anyone with a bank account at a participating bank to move dollars from their bank account, which is on the shard, to other accounts on the shard, or to the hub, or to another shard entirely.
 In this regard, GnuClear can act as a seamless conduit between the currencies of nation states and the cryptocurrency world.